fillefrans/pi/README.md

 Components can be loaded into apps on the fly, or queued for preloading.
 Scripts and CSS can be injected into the DOM in three ways:
    1. By adding a script-src tag to the DOM (good for using browser cache)
-   2. Loaded over AJAX, injected into the DOM
+   2. Loaded over XHR, injected into the DOM
    3. Loaded over WebSocket, injected into the DOM

 For 2. and 3., it is possible to store documents and snippets in HTML5's localStorage